Energy Savings Performance Contract

 How did Parks decide which sites to include in the pilot?

-How did Parks decide which technologies to use?
+How did PP&R decide which technologies to use?

 What changes can I expect in the pathway lighting?

-The box-style pathway light fixtures at many parks are obsolete, with spare parts difficult or impossible to obtain, inefficient, and leak light beyond the park boundary and upwards.
-The multi-discipline team weighed options ranging from: a) the lowest cost of just replacing the luminaire (bulb) with an LED in the same fixture; b) highest cost of redesigning the entire pathway lighting system, including poles; and c) replacing the fixtures but keeping the poles.
+The box-style pathway light fixtures at many parks are obsolete (making spare parts difficult or impossible to obtain), inefficient, and leak light beyond the park boundary and upwards.
+The multi-discipline team weighed options including:

-This project will replace them with efficient, long-lasting, 3000K Correlated Color Temperature (CCT), LED fixtures with no uplighting.
+This project will replace them with efficient, long-lasting, 3000K correlated color temperature, LED fixtures with no uplighting.
 The intent is to be consistent with DarkSky practices while reducing operating costs.

-Additionally, the new lights will be optimally oriented and some missing light poles will be replaced during the project.
-A picture of the new fixture follows.
-It was chosen to blend with the existing park aesthetics as best as possible, be consistent with the lighting we use on new parks, and minimize costs by using a commercial, off-the-shelf product:
+Additionally, the new lights will be optimally oriented, with some missing light poles being replaced during the project.
+The fixture was chosen to blend with the existing park aesthetics as best as possible, be consistent with the lighting we use on new parks, and minimize costs by using a commercial, off-the-shelf product.